antalvdb/antalvdb.github.io/lectures.md

 ## Lecture 3: Transformers recap, In-context learning, Post-training, Tools and agents

 ## Lecture 4: Benchmarking LLMs

+Evaluating LLMs is not a simple matter.
+Many evaluation metrics and benchmarks that emerged from the field of natural language processing are still usable, but the capabilities of chatbots based on autoregressive encoder Transformers (so-called Generative AI) have spawned an entirely new type of benchmark task that increasingly looks like the tests we took at school or in college.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSVB7NL9254N3hemwZy3o6pHjatOKY_i1fjPl1_e4WTndE2mPbz-5gpJkc8g5F1LXLs3YeEN56Vdpyk/pubembed?start=false&loop=false&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Lecture 5: Data, bias, alignment